techidaily/site-games-able/source/_posts/guaranteeing-reliable-mouse-wheel-performance.md

 **1\.
 Get Technical Assistance:** If you cannot fix the mouse on your own, take your faulty mouse to a nearby technician shop who can investigate the issue for you and repair it.
 Though it is a simple alternative for those who are not tech-savvy, you may have to pay a significant repair fee depending on the issue's complexity.

 **2\.
 Buy a New Mouse:** If a technician fails to repair your mouse, you should turn to the last resort: get a brand-new mouse.
-If you decide to go this route, our guide covering the[best high DPI gaming mice](https://www.makeuseof.com/best-high-dpi-gaming-mice/) can help you make a well-informed decision.
+If you decide to go this route, our guide covering the [best high DPI gaming mice](https://www.makeuseof.com/best-high-dpi-gaming-mice/) can help you make a well-informed decision.
 Invest in a reliable device to avoid encountering the same problem again.

 ## Fix the Jumpy Scroll Wheel and Enjoy Gaming